Edsby’s integration architecture

 Unidirectional Data Synchronization Integrations

-The most common form on integration is one in which Edsby acts in a master/slave configuration with the various “system-of-record” platforms in the district.
+The most common form on integration is one in which Edsby acts in a dependent configuration with the various “system-of-record” platforms in the district.
 The most common one of these is with the Student Information System (SIS), which is typically the system of record for all students, teachers, classes, schools and enrollments.

 All synchronization integrations are done using a fully automated bidirectional data synchronization engine designed specifically to provide a bridge between Edsby and district enterprise data management systems.